Lysagxra/AnimeSaturnDownloader/README.md

 ### Usage

-1. Create a `URLs.txt` file in the project root and list the hanime URLs you want to download.
+1. Create a `URLs.txt` file in the project root and list the anime URLs you want to download.

 2. Run the main script via the command line: